ARResearchCC/Capacity_Algo/manuscript/ASSEMBLY_INSTRUCTIONS.md

 > LP-Worst at first use and keep the acronyms); refer to figures as "Figure N" (final numbering
 > below); keep the acronym list consistent (VoLL, PCM, PV, CVaR, VaR, CRF).
 >
 > Write only the section requested.
 Do not add claims beyond the source files.
+Please output your
+> writing/update of the current section in a google doc file, and keep adding to the same google doc
+> as you are working on more sections (as more steps/prompts being sent).

 ---